 Hide menu

-TDDD25 mid-term evaluation 2024
+TDDD25 mid-term evaluation 2025

-The course has been mid-term-evaluated by the muddy card method on 14/2/2024 during the 8th lecture.
+The course has been mid-term-evaluated by the muddy card method on 12/2/2025 during the 7th lecture.

-8 students attended the lecture, and I received 8 cards.
+18 students attended the lecture, and I received 18 cards.

-I summarize in the following the main issues and comment where appropriate.
+I summarize in the following the main issues, and comment where appropriate.

 Lectures:

 Lectures are, on most cards, appreciated, and are characterized as interesting, well-structured, clear and thorough.
+The lecturing pace is considered good on all cards that mention it, except one who finds it is too fast.

 Labs: